Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Introduction

 Theorem \ref{NKtoG2} suggests an obvious converse problem.
-It was shown recently that a Cartan holonomy reduction determines a canonical stratification of the underlying manifold into initial submanifolds, with the different strata (called {\em curved orbits}) equipped with specific geometric structures determined by the reduction; the general theory is developed in \cite{CGH} following the treatment of projective geometry \cite{CGHjlms} and a ``pilot case'' in conformal geometry \cite{Gal}.
-Providing the details for this geometric stratification, specific to our current setting, resolves this converse problem and more, as in the following Theorem, and it is this that leads to Theorem \ref{cify}.
+A Cartan holonomy reduction determines a canonical stratification of the underlying manifold into initial submanifolds, with the different strata (called {\em curved orbits}) equipped with specific geometric structures determined by the reduction; the general theory is developed in \cite{CGH} following the treatment of projective geometry \cite{CGHjlms} and a ``pilot case'' in conformal geometry \cite{Gal}.
+Providing the details for this geometric stratification, specific to our current setting, resolves this converse problem and more, as in the following Theorem which paraphrases key results from Corollary \ref{firststrat}, Theorem \ref{local}, and Theorem \ref{confRed}.
+It is this these results that lead to Theorem \ref{cify}.
 A parallel tractor 3-form $\Phi$ is said to be \textit{generic} if it determines, via a certain algebraic construction (see \nn{HHdef}), a metric $H$ on the tractor bundle.
 According to whether $H$ is positive definite or indefinite we say $\Phi$ is, respectively, {\em definite-generic} or {\em split-generic}.

 \begin{theorem} Suppose that $(M,{\bf p})$ is a 6-dimensional projective manifold equipped with a parallel generic tractor 3-form $\Phi$.
 Then: \begin{itemize} \item If $\Phi$ is definite-generic then it determines a $\G_2$ holonomy reduction of the Cartan bundle, and $(M,{\bf p},\Phi)$ is equivalent to a signature-$(6,0)$ nearly K\"{a}hler structure on $M$ that is positive Einstein.